arestrom/refreeze/README.md

 -   Copy your `ui.R`, `server.R`, and `global.R` shiny scripts, along with any other scripts needed for your application, into a folder named `shiny` in the top-level directory of your application.
 For example: `C:\data\RStudio\Applications\flight_proof\shiny`.
 There should also be a `www` subfolder containing any images, rmarkdown .rmd files, etc.

 -   Make sure and edit the `server.R` file to uncomment the `stopApp()` function at the very bottom of the `server.R` script.
 This is needed to make sure the `R.exe` is properly closed when the application exits.
+It is normally commented out during development.
 The function looks like this:

 ``` r
 # close the R session when the browser closes